cromano8/Snowflake_ML_Intro/README.md

 - 🔗 **Regular 30-Day Trial:** [Sign Up](https://signup.snowflake.com/)
 - 🔗 **Student/Educator 120-Day Trial:** [Sign Up (Student)](https://signup.snowflake.com/?trial=student)

-Although we recorded videos, we are constantly making upgrades and additions to this repo, so the videos may differ slightly from what the repo but overall are the same.
-We will continue to upload more videos on any additions to the repo.
+Although we recorded videos, we are constantly making upgrades and additions to this repo, so the videos may differ slightly from what is in the repo.
+Overall they are the same but we will continue to upload more videos on any additions to the repo.

 ## Configuration Setup